Starting an ecommerce business?This guide is made to help you through the ins and outs of packaging for

 These boxes are ideal for shelves, tea packaging, catalogs, clothes, gifts, electronics, health, beauty products, and small hardware.

-This packaging type is extremely cheap, lightweight, and space-saving.
-It is also tear-resistant and waterproof.
-Poly mailers have a self-seal adhesive strip for easy closure.
+This packaging type is very cost-effective, lightweight, and space-saving.
+It is also tear-resistant and usually waterproof.
+Poly mailers have a self-seal adhesive strip for easy closure and are available with a padded interior or as a simple flat-packed bag, making packing and assembly a breeze.

-Typically, the manufacturer will automatically make the decision on the thickness of the paper based on the weight of your products and the dimension of your box.
+Typically, the manufacturer can make the suggestions on the thickness of the paper based on the weight of your products and the dimension of your box.
 It is still good, however, to have an understanding of what they are.

 For corrugated packaging, flutes are used as a basis for material thickness.
 The following are average material thickness based on flutes: